-The stratigraphy on Skinner Peaks is complex and abnormal, and, thus, poorly understood.
-Approximately 550 feet of conglomerate, conglomeratic sandstone, sandstone, sandy limestone, and oncolitic limestone grade vertically into strata of the Tawny facies of the Green River Formation.
-Vogel (1957), and Witkind and others (1987) mapped these strata as pad of the Tawny facies of the Green River Formation.
-A closer evaluation of these units indicates that they more accurately represent Late Cretaceous-Early Tertiary strata as suggested by Douglas A. Sprinkel of the Utah Geological Survey (UGS).
-Evidence to support this interpretation is cited throughout the fellowing section.
-Unit numbers ferge unit 40 correspond to the unit numbers found in the Skinner Peaks Section in the Appendix.
+The stratigraphy on Skinner Peaks is complex and fabrormal, and, Approximately 550 feet of conglomerate, thus, poorly understood. conglomeratic sandstone, sandstone, sandy limestone, and oncolitic limestone grade vertically into strata of the Tawny facies of the Green River Formation.
+Vogel (1957) and Witkind and others (1987) mapped these strata as pad of the Tawny facies of the Green River mike fromt and rocks Formation.
+A closer evaluation of these units indicates that they a condition of to more accurately represent Late Cretaceous/Early Tertiary strata (as (D.A.
+Spinkel, Vals, Verbel communication, 19\).

+[Suggested by Douglas A. Sprinkel of the Utah Geological Survey (UCS)].
+Evidence to support this interpretation is cited throughout the following section.
+Unit numbers (e.g., unit 4) correspond to the unit numbers found in the Skinner Peaks Section in the Appendix.
+2 just 300 at st